 Has your distressed girl in Sacramento, CA been diagnosed with mental or emotional behavior disorders?
 Has she suffered difficult, adoption-related trauma, tragedy, or physical/sexual abuse?
 Does she display harmful or overly emotional behavior?
 Perhaps she is afflicted with suicidal thoughts, rebelliousness, or social withdrawal.

 If you are struggling to help your traumatized girl, find health and healing at Red Hawk.
-If life-controlling issues or learning disabilities keep your daughter from enjoying life to the fullest, the top-notch residential treatment for girls at Red Hawk Behavioral Health will help.
+If life-controlling issues or learning disabilities keep your daughter from enjoying life to the fullest, the top-notch residential treatment for girls at Red Hawk Academy will help.
 It offers personal therapeutic assistance for girls from Sacramento, California.

 The residential treatment center not only offers personalized therapy and round-the-clock support staff for each girl, this program also offers therapeutic activities in its therapeutic milieu, plus equine-assisted therapy following the Eagala Model.